project-chip/connectedhomeip/docs/BUILDING.md

     sudo btmgmt -i hci0 power on

 (note: raspberry pi has a dual mode bluetooth chip.
-RPi or android phones by default tries to connect using a classic mode(BREDR).
+RPi or android phones by default try to connect using a classic mode(BREDR).
 Therefore we must disable bredr in /etc/bluetooth/main.conf or use btmgmt to disable bredr as the workaround, we will investigate the better solution in issue #5010)